 What is the cause of recent whale deaths off New York and New Jersey?
 Is it related to offshore wind development?

-No, it is not related to offshore wind development.
-Since January 2016, NOAA Fisheries has been monitoring an Unusual Mortality Event for humpback whales with elevated strandings along the entire East Coast.
-To date, there are 178 humpback whale mortalities included in the UME.
+In 2017, NOAA Fisheries declared an Unusual Mortality Event for humpback whale strandings along the Atlantic coast from Maine to Florida.
+The event is ongoing, and includes animals that stranded since 2016.
+As of February 8, 2023, there are 181 humpback whale mortalities included in the UME.
 Partial or full necropsy examinations were conducted on approximately half of the whales.
 Of the whales examined, about 40 percent had evidence of human interaction, either ship strike or entanglement.
 Vessel strikes and entanglement in fishing gear are the greatest human threats to large whales.